colortheory42/level-0/README.md

 ---

-**Made with mathematical precision and creative chaos** 🎮
+**Built from mathematical precision.
+Experienced through walking.**

-*"In the Backrooms, every wall is temporary."*
+*In the Backrooms, every wall is temporary.
+Every step is yours.*